Topical review on acousto-optical Floquet engineering of single-photon emitters: Feasibility study of acousto-optical Floquet engineering

 {\it (b) Acoustics-emitter interface:} In the following, we will reduce the number of realizations from Sec.~\ref{sec:introplatforms} to three general phononic/mechanical/acoustic platforms to realize acousto-optical Floquet engineering: (A) mechanical resonators, (B) surface or guided acoustic waves (SAWs), and (C) bulk acoustic waves (BAWs).

-One main difference between the platforms is their typical operation frequencies, which roughly increase from (A) to (C).
+One main difference between the platforms is their typical operation frequencies, which roughly increase from (A) to (C)~\cite{wigger2021remote}.
 From our previous theoretical study, we know that the acoustic frequency $\Omega_{\rm ac}$ is one of the crucial parameters to reach double dressing, since we aim for resonant driving of the optically dressed states $\Omega_{\rm ac}\approx \Omega_{\rm R}$.
 Table~\ref{tab:acoustics} gives an overview of typical frequency ranges of the different acoustic platforms supporting mechanical modes suitable for coupling to quantum emitters.

 {\it (c) Emitter-based acousto-optics:} There already exist a few realizations of hybrid acousto-optical platforms as discussed in the introduction.
 Table~\ref{tab:platforms} collects typical examples of platforms studied so far.
-We quantify the efficiency of the reported acoustics-emitter coupling by evaluating the modulation amplitude $A_{\rm ac}$ of the photoluminescence (PL) spectral broadening induced by a dynamic strain field~\cite{weiss2018interfacing,wigger2021remote}.
+Except for Ref.~\cite{zhan2025dynamical}, where an explicit value for $A_{\rm ac}$ is given, we quantify the efficiency of the reported acoustics-emitter coupling by evaluating the modulation amplitude $A_{\rm ac}$ of the photoluminescence (PL) spectral broadening induced by a dynamic strain field~\cite{weiss2018interfacing,wigger2021remote}.

 To assess and compare different acoustic platforms in combination with various single-photon emitter types, we collect key parameters of experimental reports in Fig.~\ref{fig:5} on a double-logarithmic scale.
-For each emitter type (different symbols in Fig.~\ref{fig:5}) we normalize the acoustic parameters $\Omega_{\text{ac}}$ and $A_{\text{ac}}$ from Tab.~\ref{tab:platforms} to typical mean excited state decay rates $\gamma_{\text{xd}}=1/T_{\text{xd}}$ from Tab.~\ref{tab:lifetimes}.
+For each emitter type (different symbols in Fig.~\ref{fig:5}) we normalize the acoustic parameters $\Omega_{\text{ac}}$ and $A_{\text{ac}}$ from Tab.~\ref{tab:platforms} to typical mean excited state decay rates $\gamma_{\text{xd}}=1/T_1$ from Tab.~\ref{tab:lifetimes}.
 The parameter region for potential Floquet engineering is marked in green in Fig.~\ref{fig:5}.
 In this region, which satisfies the conditions $\Omega_{\rm ac}/\gamma_{\rm xd}\gtrsim 1$ and $A_{\rm ac}/\gamma_{\rm xd}\gtrsim 1$, anti-crossing (Fig.~\ref{fig:2}) and line-suppression (Fig.~\ref{fig:3}) from acousto-optical double-dressing in RF spectra at resonance $\Omega_{\rm ac}\approx\Omega_{\rm R}$ is possible.
 The parameters corresponding to our calculations in Fig.~\ref{fig:2} are also marked as crosses for reference.
 In the following, we discuss the main advantages and shortcomings of the three acoustic platforms in the context of acousto-optical Floquet engineering: